-If your kid discovered the joys of capitalism this year, raking in the dough from paper routes or pizza delivery, or receiving stocks or bonds instead of toys for their birthday, they may also get to experience the joy of taxes this April.
+If your kids discovered the joys of capitalism this year, raking in the dough from paper routes or pizza delivery, or receiving stocks or bonds instead of toys for their birthdays, they may also get to experience the joy of taxes this April.
 You may be surprised to find that, as dependents, your children have different rules for when to file taxes, and on what income, than you do.

-You may be tempted to skip claiming the exemption for your dependent in hopes that they will then receive the personal exemption themselves.
+You may be tempted to skip claiming the exemption for your dependents in hopes that they will then receive the personal exemption themselves.
 On the contrary, whether you claim them or not, a person who qualifies as a dependent will not receive the personal exemption.
 As a result, if you choose not claim your dependent, no one will receive it.

 Here are the key points you need to know when helping your child file their taxes.

 Tax Filing Guidelines for Dependents

 You can still claim your child as a dependent even after they reach 18, as long as they meet other rules for dependency.
 Because of this, the rules below apply to anyone who is claimed as someone else’s dependent, is under age 65, and is not blind.
 Keep in mind that there’s no lower limit on age, so if your newborn was gifted dividend-paying stocks or mutual funds, you might have to start doing this sooner than you think.

 The first step in the process of helping your children file their taxes is figuring out what they’re eligible for.
 To do this, you need any W-2 tax forms (or other paperwork they should have received in January) that detail their taxable income.

 Once you have this paperwork in hand, consider the following:

 - Earned Income.
 This refers to wages, tips, salary, professional fees, or commission earned by doing actual work.